 The new device features waterproofing, a faster processor, better battery life and integrated GPS.
 Owners of the first generation device will be happy to know that perhaps the biggest improvement of all is on the software side.
 WatchOS3 represents an important strategic shift and finally makes interacting with the device a more enjoyable experience.

-In addition to reminding you to stand and walk throughout the day, watchOS 3 will also prompt users to take a minute to relax, focus and meditate with a new app called Breathe.
+In addition to reminding you to stand and walk throughout the day, watchOS 3 will also prompt you to take a minute to relax, focus and meditate with a new app called Breathe.
 This will guide you through a series of deep breaths, and remind you to take time to relax every day.
 You choose how long you want to breathe, then let the animation and gentle taps help you focus.

 Thync asserts that it has created the first technology that gives you the power to change the way you feel.
 The Star Trek esque device, which looks similar to an an eye patch only for your forehead, connects up with an accompanying app that delivers waveforms to your brain.